A look at what happens when stocks enter a bear market

 In the S&P 500, there have been 23 corrections since 1945 and 12 bear markets, not including the current near-bear market, said Sam Stovall, chief investment strategist for CFRA.
 That works out to corrections becoming bear markets a little less than 35% of the time.

-Should the S&P 500 enter a bear market before April 11, it would mark the fastest drop of 20% by the index on record, Stovall said.
+The current sell-off marks the fastest drop of 20% by the S&P 500 index on record, Stovall said.

 WHEN WAS THE LAST TIME WE HAD A BEAR MARKET?